shirocola/Citizen-Puzzle-Game/README.md

 ### Prerequisites

-- A 43-inch vertical touch screen monitor
+- A 43-inch vertical touch screen monitor, tablet, or phone
 - A computer with a web browser (preferably Chrome)
 - Uniform Server for running the project offline